Insights

 Anecdotes can give your audience a quick example that helps them process a particular teaching point or understand a complex topic.
 They can add a moment of levity or amusement that infuses much-needed contrast into your speech.

-Anecdotes are not less important than stories, they just have a different function.
-The great thing about anecdotes is that they can fit in many different places in your speech—you can even do two anecdotes back to back.
+Anecdotes are not less important than stories, they simply have a different function.
+The great thing about anecdotes is that they can fit in many different places in your speech (you can even use two anecdotes back to back).

 Full Transcript